martynakil/kanban-board-react/README.md

 <h3>What did I use in the project?
 What have I learned?</h3>

 :red_circle:  I practiced React [HOOKS](https://reactjs.org/docs/hooks-faq.html#gatsby-focus-wrapper) -  useState, own hooks, useEffect

-:red_circle:I continued practicing the components
+:red_circle:  I continued practicing the components

 :red_circle:  How to divide a task into several modules (so that the code is more readable and that one module does not have several functions)

 :red_circle:  what is [LocalStorage](https://www.taniarascia.com/how-to-use-local-storage-with-javascript/)

 :red_circle:  what is [Context Api](https://www.toptal.com/react/react-context-api)

 :red_circle:  Map method, Loops, incrementation, decremetation, comparison operators

 :red_circle: I used   ESLint-a i Prettier  first time